-Note, that the manifold $\sigma$ is diffeomorphic to $2N-2$-dimensional sphere.
-In particular, for the case of two oscillators the problem of the value of $\mu$ reduces to the classical problem of examination of a dynamical system on two-dimensional sphere.
+We note that the manifold $\sigma$ is diffeomorphic to a $(2N-2)$-dimensional sphere.
+In particular, for the case of two oscillators the problem of the value of $\mu$ reduces to the classical problem of examination of a dynamical system on the two-dimensional sphere.